catseye/The-Dossier/article/Memorable Games.md

 Memorable Games
 ===============

-These are games which are not classics and not even "of note" but I do have memories of them, for whatever reason.
+These are games which are not classics and not "of note" (they may in fact be quite plain) but I do have memories of them, for whatever reason.

 OK, some may in fact be classics.
 This is very much a grab bag right now.

+Should probably be called 'Recollected Games'.

+### Bomb Jack

+I remember seeing it in Portugal.

+### Springer

+I remember seeing it in an airport in Mexico.

+### Kickman

+I remember it from a café in a small farming community in Manitoba.

+### Crazy Climber

+I remember it from a café in a small farming community in Manitoba.

 ### Katamari Damacy